opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 ## Searching segments concurrently

-Without concurrent segment search, Lucene executes a request sequentially across all segments on each shard during query phase.
+Without concurrent segment search, Lucene executes a request sequentially across all segments on each shard during the query phase.
 The query phase then collects the top hits for the search request.
-With concurrent segment search, each shard-level request will search the segments in parallel during query phase.
+With concurrent segment search, each shard-level request will search the segments in parallel during the query phase.
 For each shard, the segments are divided into multiple _slices_.
-Each _slice_ is the unit of work that can be executed in parallel on a separate thread, and thus, the slice count determines the maximum degree of parallelism for a shard-level request.
+Each slice is the unit of work that can be executed in parallel on a separate thread, so the slice count determines the maximum degree of parallelism for a shard-level request.
 Once all the slices complete their work, Lucene performs a reduce operation on the slices, merging them and creating the final result for this shard-level request.
 Slices are executed using a new `index_searcher` thread pool, which is different from the `search` thread pool that handles shard-level requests.

 ## Enabling the feature flag

-There are several methods for enabling concurrent segment search, depending on the install type.
+There are several methods for enabling concurrent segment search, depending on the installation type.

 ### Enable in opensearch.yml